umg-minai/vct-or/data/README.md

 - Id: id of the AGC.
 - OR: medlinq operating room Id e.g 21 for ZOP2/Saal 1, or 30 for ZOP2/Saal 10.
-- InitialWeight: weight of the AGC before use.
+- InitialWeight: weight [g] of the AGC before use.
-- FinalWeight: weight of the AGC after use (red LED on SENSOfluran unit).
+- FinalWeight: weight [g] of the AGC after use (red LED on SENSOfluran unit).
+- LostWeight: weight lost [g] during storage at our hospital.
+- DaysStored: days the AGC was stored in our hospital before shipping.
 - TotalCases: total number of cases for this agc.
 - TotalCasesTiva: total number of total intravenous anaesthesia cases for this agc.
 - TotalCasesSev: total number of inhaled anaesthesia (sevoflurane) cases for this agc.